 Seal Integrity and Water Ingress Prevention

-- Track sealing: Side channels must be fitted flush against walls or frames with sealing strips.
+- Track sealing: Side channels should sit flush against walls or frames and use suitable sealing strips.

-- Edge alignment: Bottom rails should contact thresholds or window sills tightly.
+- Edge alignment: Bottom rails need to close evenly against thresholds or sills.

 Positioning and Angling to Optimize Water Runoff